v12technology/fluxtion/docs/overview/helloworld_imperative.md

 All projects that build a Fluxtion [EventProcessor]({{site.EventProcessor_link}}) at runtime follow similar steps

 - Create a maven or gradle project adding the Fluxtion compiler dependency to the project runtime classpath
-- Write pojo's that will be nodes in the graph
+- Write pojo's that will be nodes in the graph, set references between the pojos as per normal java
-- [Annotate]({{site.fluxtion_src_runtime}}/annotations/) a method to indicate it is an event handling callback
+- [Annotate]({{site.fluxtion_src_runtime}}/annotations/) a method to indicate it is an event handling callback or a trigger method
-- Create a collection of instances of the pojo's that will act as nodes in the EvenProcessor
-- Set references between the pojos as per normal java.
-Constructor, getter/setter, public access etc.
-- Use one of the [Fluxtion]({{site.Fluxtion_link}}) compile/interpret methods passing in a builder method that accepts [EventProcessorConfig]({{site.fluxtion_src_compiler}}/EventProcessorConfig.java)
+- Use one of the [Fluxtion]({{site.Fluxtion_link}}) compile/interpret methods passing in the list of nodes to the builder method
-- Add your the root node/s of your object instance graph using EventProcessorConfig.addNode in your builder method or give the list of nodes to the Fluxtion builder method
 - An EventProcessor instance is returned ready to be used
 - Call EventProcessor.init() to ensure the graph is ready to process events
 - To publish events to the processor call EventProcessor.onEvent(object)
-- Fluxtion guarantees the dispatch of notifications to your pojo's is in topological order
-- When you process ends you can optionally call EventProcessor.tearDown()

 ## Processing graph